Tresus capax: Harvesting for food

 Some clammers find horse clams are not as tasty as others, so it's not unusual during clamming season to find horse clams left behind on the beach.
 The shells are more fragile than they might appear, so it is critical that they not be damaged when first digging if they are not kept.
 The clams will soon die if abandoned.
 The adults are unable to rebury themselves—they need the pressure of their surroundings to remain intact and maneuver.
 They can't hold their two big valves together, protecting their soft tissues.
 Responsible diggers carefully rebury them to about the depth at which the clams were found.

-Prehistorical exploitation
+Prehistoric exploitation

 Early exploitation of horse clams is known by Native Americans on the Pacific Ocean coast of California.
 For example, archaeological recovery from Chumash sites in San Luis Obispo County has revealed use of horse clam shells as a scoop implement.
-An unusually well decorated specimen was found at the present day town of Morro Bay during archaeological excavation.
+An unusually well decorated specimen was found at the present-day town of Morro Bay during archaeological excavation.